Planned online system will link food banks with manufacturers, retailers | The Japan Times

 Initially, the ministry is considering running the system in each of the country’s 47 prefectures.

-The number of groups operating food banks around the country jumped to 105 in 2019 from 12 in fiscal 2008.
+The number of groups operating food banks around the country jumped to 105 in 2019 from just 12 in fiscal 2008.
+This compares with more than 200 in the United States, where the food bank system began in 1967.

 But the effect on reducing food waste across the country has been marginal.